Hweinstock/typedLu/README.md

 - [x] Augment parser to accept optional type signatures (Harry).
 - [x] Change evaluator to ignore type signatures.
 (Harry)
 - [x] Fix parser to get round-trip propert back (Harry)
-- [ ] Require tables to be type annotated in type checker?
 - [x] Modify evaluator to return `ErrorVal` instead of `NilVal`.
 (Harry)
 - [x] Change return type on the type checker functions to be `Either String ()` monad (+ update tests).
 - [ ] Outline abitrary and shrink for well-typed programs.
 (Wes)